nightroman/PowerShelf/README.md

 * *Set-ConsoleSize.ps1* - Sets the current console size, interactively by default.
 * *Show-Color.ps1* - Shows all color combinations, color names and codes.
 * *Show-Coverage.ps1* - Converts to HTML and shows script coverage data.
+* *Show-SolutionDgml.ps1* - Generates and shows the solution project graph.
 * *Submit-Gist.ps1* - Submits a file to its GitHub gist repository.
 * *Sync-Directory.ps1* - Syncs two directories with some interaction.
 * *Test-Debugger.ps1* - Tests PowerShell debugging with breakpoints.